Azure/Medical-Claims-Processing-Hackathon/02-challenge02.md

-# Challenge 2: It's All About the Payload
+# Challenge 2: Get Loaded

+Contoso Insurance exported a portion of their customer, adjudicator, claims, and provider data from their legacy system and stored it in Azure Blob Storage.
+They want to load this data into Cosmos DB so that we can begin to build the new claims management application.

-Load the pregenerated sample claims data using the Synapse pipeline.
+In this challenge, you must load the pregenerated sample claims data using an Azure Synapse pipeline.

 ## Challenge